More <

 Breast cancer screening - self exam, breast self-exam

-A breast self-exam is something a woman does at home to look for changes or problems in the breast tissue.
+A breast self-exam is something a woman does at home to look for changes or problems in her breast tissue.
 Many women feel that doing this is important to their health.

 However, experts do not agree about the benefits of breast self-exams in finding breast cancer or saving lives.
 Talk to your health care provider about whether breast self-exams are right for you.